jonas-grgt/Clique/README.md

-## Features yet to be implemented
+## Features that will not be implemented
-- Boxes
-- Interactive options (Still considering this)
+- Interactive features